Skip to Main Content newdropdown newmenu

 At a Glance

 Many print encyclopedias, dictionaries, and journals have been digitized in the last decade.
-Manhattan School of Music subscribes to several of these, including:
+Manhattan School of Music subscribes to several databases for these materials, including:

 There are several important article databases that are available for free through the New York Public Library (with your NYPL library card).